AdapterShack/jssl/README.txt

 JSSL is a Java implementation of a HTTP, HTTPS, SSL, and TCP sockets client.

-Command-line options are intended to be reminscent of keytool is they deal with keystores, and as similar as possible to cUrl otherwise.
+Command-line options are intended to be reminscent of keytool if they deal with keystores, and similar as possible to cUrl otherwise.
 Obviously, not every option of either of those tools is being copied.

 Why, one may ask, is this needed?
-Multiple client software for these protocols exists, much of it extremely mature of featureful.
+Multiple client software for these protocols exists, much of it extremely mature and featureful.

-The main reason is I needed to exactly emulate the behavior of one Java application calling another using client certificate authentication, and openssl (the usual goto) wasn't getting close enough.
+The main reason is I needed to exactly emulate the behavior of one Java application calling another using client certificate authentication, and openssl (the usual go-to) wasn't getting close enough.
 TLS is a complex protocol and the implementation matters.
 By writing this tool in Java, I ensure that the same SSL engine used in my actual production applications is being used by this tool.